rontarrant/gtkDcoding/docs/_posts/2019-04-05-0024-switch-and-light-switch.md

 ---
 title: 0024 - Switch and LightSwitch
 layout: post
-description: How to use a RadioButton or a ColorButton.
+description: How to use a GTK Switch widget to simulate a light switch - a D language tutorial.
 author: Ron Tarrant
-keywords:
-- GtkD
-- GTK+ 3
-- dlang
-- D language
-- Widget
-- Switch
-- ColorButton
-- Button
-- RGBA

 ---